fujimasa1031/chat-space/README.md

 ### Association
 - has_many :messages
 - has_many :members
-- has_many :users, though :members
+- has_many :users, though: :members

 ## messages_table